lucee/lucee-docs/docs/04.guides/04.cookbooks/15.event-gateway/01.create-event-gateway/page.md

                         <cfset _handleError(cfcatch, "start") />
                     </cfcatch>
                 </cftry>
-                <--- sleep untill the next run, but cut it into half seconds, so we can stop the gateway easily --->
+                <--- sleep until the next run, but cut it into half seconds, so we can stop the gateway easily --->
                 <cfloop from="#sleepStep#" to="#variables.config.interval#" step="#sleepStep#" index="i">
                     <cfset sleep(sleepStep) />
                     <cfif variables.state neq "running">